Chinese EV maker BYD profit down 42% in 2019, under pressure from subsidy cut

-BEIJING (Reuters) - Chinese electric vehicle maker BYD Co Ltd (002594.SZ), (1211.HK), which is backed by U.S. investor Warren Buffett, on Tuesday reported a 41.9% drop in 2019 net profit as China’s EV subsidies cut hit customer demand.
+BEIJING, April 21 (Reuters) - Chinese electric vehicle maker BYD Co Ltd,, which is backed by U.S. investor Warren Buffett, on Tuesday reported a 41.9% drop in 2019 net profit as China’s EV subsidies cut hit customer demand.

 BYD reported 1.61 billion yuan ($227 million) net profit in 2019, down from 2.78 billion yuan in 2018.
 Its revenue dropped 1.78% to 127.74 billion yuan last year, from 130.05 billion yuan a year earlier.